 Ahhhh!
 A tall ice-cube filled glass of freshly brewed iced tea is the perfect antidote to a steamy August day.
-Either unsweetened or sweetened with a natural no-calorie sweetener, iced tea is a South Beach Diet-friendly sipper that’s easy to make from scratch.
-Here’s how to make perfect iced tea.
+Served unsweetened or sweetened with a natural no-calorie sweetener, iced tea is a South Beach Diet-friendly sipper that’s easy to make from scratch.

-Choose your variety.
+Choose your favorite variety.
 Virtually any tea that you like to drink hot can be made iced.
 Black, green, white, red, or herbal teas are all delicious chilled.
 Use either tea bags or loose tea, and try to shop at a busy market that has a high turnover.
 Over time, the oils that flavor tea tend to break down, so your tea will have less flavor if it’s not fresh